sdcondon/SCGraphTheory.Abstractions/README.md

 ## Source Documentation

 I have not written up any documentation of the source.
-The package consists of just three interfaces - doing so would be entirely pointless.
+The package consists of just six interfaces - doing so would be entirely pointless.
 Note, however, that some musings about these interfaces *are* included in the package documentation.

 ## Issues and Contributions